-The Minnesota Department of Agriculture helps ensure the safety of the food supply by licensing and inspecting food producers, distributors, and certain retailers in Minnesota.
+The Minnesota Department of Agriculture (MDA) helps ensure the safety of the food supply by licensing and inspecting food producers, distributors, and certain retail food establishments in Minnesota.
+Examples of food businesses licensed by MDA include food manufacturers, storage warehouses, grocery stores, convenience stores, bakeries, meat processors, retail meat markets/in-store delis, vending machines, and permanent and mobile businesses that primarily sell prepackaged foods, baked goods, candies, shaved ice, popcorn, or nuts.
 We would like to help answer your food business questions and connect you with the people and information to start a successful food business.

 What You Need to Know About Being a Food Business in Minnesota